 Taking these trees down is a safety measure to ensure the community can enjoy Victoria Square without any concerns.

-Gathering feedback from users of the square about which trees we should plant is a great opportunity for the community to have input into the future look and feel of this green space.
+Gathering feedback from users of the square about which trees we could plant was a great opportunity for the community to have input into the future look and feel of this green space.

-We're gathering community feedback on the replacement of 11 unsafe or noxious trees at Victoria Square in Westport.
-You can vote for your top three favorite tree species out of nine options (feijoa, mandarin, pear, plum, rimu, kauri, kahikatea, mataī and pūriri).
+We gathered community feedback on the replacement of 11 unsafe or noxious trees at Victoria Square in Westport.
+You could vote for your top three favorite tree species out of nine options (feijoa, mandarin, pear, plum, rimu, kauri, kahikatea, mataī and pūriri).

 An arborist's assessment has indicated that four trees at the square have a degenerative crown, weak root plates, damage to the trunk, or dieback of the crown.
 These conditions are causing the trees to die slowly, making them increasingly unsafe for the public.